$45.01 - $73.79 Hourly

 B. Three dollars ($3.00) per hour during any hours worked from Friday midnight to Sunday midnight.

-At the Stafford Creek Corrections Center we value our nurses and understand how important they are to our patients and their families.
-Additionally we offer a great benefit package along with opportunity for professional and personal growth.
+At the Department of Corrections, we value our nurses and understand how important they are to our patients and their families.
+Additionally, we offer a great benefit package along with opportunity for professional and personal growth.

-Applications will be reviewed as they are received.
-The hiring authority reserves the right to offer the position at any time during the recruitment process.
-It is to the applicant's advantage to apply as early as possible.
+Application assessment will be ongoing; the hiring authority reserves the right to offer the position at any time during the recruitment process.
+It’s the applicant's advantage to apply as early as possible.
+This recruitment could be used to fill multiple permanent or non-permanent positions.

 Duties